tstatler/doctools/guides/node/cli/loglist/README.md

 Note that `acs loglist` may not get the latest logs from server immediately.
 You may need to wait a few seconds.

+Only output written by the application's root process is included in the log file; output written by [child processes](#!/guide/node_clustering) forked by the application's root process are not included in the log.

 For an overview of Node.ACS logging utilities see [Logging Utilities](#!/guide/node_logging-section-logging-utilities).

 ## Usage